Skip to Main Content

 Basel has built its dining reputation on a relatively small number of high-commitment, French-influenced addresses.
 The city's geography, bordering both France and Germany, gives it a particular culinary position in Switzerland that addresses like 7132 Silver in Vals or Colonnade in Lucerne don't share in the same way.
 Within that context, a vegetarian restaurant running structured multi-course sharing menus in a converted pub occupies a position that would have been harder to sustain a decade ago.
 The appetite for plant-forward cooking at this level of format sophistication has grown across European cities, and Basel is no exception.

-Concordia's peer set within the city is narrow.
+Concordia's comparable set within the city is narrow.
 Serious vegetarian or plant-forward menus at this format level remain sparse in Basel's mainstream offer.
 That makes it a relevant reference point for readers planning a visit who want to move between different dining registers across their stay.
-Our Basel hotels guide, bars guide, and experiences guide provide the wider planning context for building that kind of itinerary.
 For those arriving from further afield with an appetite for Switzerland's broader dining range, Da Vittorio in St. Moritz and Basel's wine offer round out the picture.

 Planning Your Visit

 Concordia is at Haltingerstrasse 11 in Basel.
 The evening format runs as either the 12-dish "Kleines Menü" or the 15-dish "Grosses Menü," both designed for sharing across the table.
 Lunch offers a shorter, more flexible range of formats.
-Phone and online booking details are not confirmed in current records, so arriving with a reservation made in advance via direct contact with the venue is the advisable approach for evening visits, particularly if you want a specific menu.
-Walk-in availability at lunch is more likely given the format range on offer at that service, though the venue's capacity during peak periods is not confirmed here.
-For international visitors accustomed to the pacing of longer tasting menus at addresses like Le Bernardin in New York City or Emeril's in New Orleans, the sharing format at Concordia will feel more kinetic and socially oriented than the traditional tasting-menu cadence.
+Reservations are essential for dinner, particularly if you want a specific menu.
+Lunch is more flexible, though capacity at peak periods is limited.

 In Context: Similar Options